jun-xiao-mainlinestem/2026base/readme.md

 - **Build Project and Run Program:**
   - Download the program to the brain and use game controller to select the program slot and run the program.
 - **Drive Mode:**
-  - Arcade Drive (default): Use left stick to turn and right stick to drive forward/backward
+  - Double Arcade Drive (default): Use left stick to turn and right stick to drive forward/backward
+  - Single Arcade Drive: Use left stick to turn and drive forward/backward
   - Tank Drive: Use left stick for left side motors, right stick for right side motors
   - Mecanum Drive: Use left stick for forward/backward and turning, right stick for strafing
-  - Change drive mode during driver control: Press the controller's `B button` within 5 seconds of program startup to switch from tank to arcade drive mode and vice versa.
+  - Change drive mode during driver control: Press the controller's `B button` within 5 seconds of program startup to switch modes.
 - **Automatic Motor Health Monitoring**:
   - The controller will vibrate with "---" pattern and display warning messages if any motors are disconnected or overheated (temperature limit: 50°C).
 Check motor connections and temperatures immediately when alerts occur.
 - **(Optional) Remotely Control the Robot:**